-We have found that Patient Safety Satisfaction, Being Connected to Patients, Clinical Effectiveness can be influenced by patient experience.
+We have found that patient satisfaction, safety, clinical effectiveness, and the relationship between the caregiver team and patient all influence the patient experience.
 How do you think Patient Experience can influence any Clinical Outcomes?

 The most important thing from our standpoint is a theory called Jobs to be done.
 We use this Jobs to be done theory to explain the causality of a purchase decision.
 We define a purchase by anytime anybody uses anything to solve any problem for themselves.
 The framework looks at this: “I have a set of needs and I am looking for tools to help me solve a given problem in real time.
 I am going to look for tools in my surroundings to solve that problem.
 There are constraints on me: reasons that I will use one tool or another, reasons that I will not do anything, or reasons that I will end up doing something.
 The Jobs to be done framework helps us understand that causality more effectively.”

 Here's an example: we just did a research study on retail health.
 We sit people down for an hour and a half interview and re-create a documentary of their experience.
 At the end of this process and the ensuing analysis, we generate a timeline of causal events that led them to seek retail- healthcare (to get up and say I’m sick and I am going to go get help — what really led them to do that.)
 Secondly, we look at the competition horizontally; to hire something or find a new tool, you must fire or get rid of an old tool.